researchsoft/software-authorship-contribution/README.md

 In the meantime, please [create an issue](https://github.com/sdruskat/software-authorship/issues) if you have ideas to contribute to this repository.
 However, please be aware that we may only be able to discuss your ideas in depth at a specific point in time as outlined in the [Roadmaps](#roadmaps).

-### Original authors & contributors
+### Contributors

-The original authors of the Collaborations Workshop 2023 Hack Day were:
+The contributors to the Collaborations Workshop 2023 Hack Day work were:

 - Deborah Leem, University College London, https://orcid.org/0000-0002-5836-0899
 - Gemma Turon, Ersilia Open Source Initiative, https://orcid.org/0000-0001-6798-0275